-The Seamstress of Bloomsbury, is so much a part of Mondo Kaos that in everyday speech we use the 'nickname' Bloomsbury.
-As you can probably hear from the name, it is a British vintage style clothing brand, and the brand has its origins in London's Bloomsbury.
+The Seamstress of Bloomsbury, is so much a part of Mondo Kaos that we use the 'nickname' Bloomsbury in everyday speech.
+As you can tell from the name, it is a British vintage style clothing brand, and the brand has its origins in London's Bloomsbury.
 It is a sweet story about a skilled seamstress in London, who has been immortalized in this brand's philosophy, and not least in the many beautiful designs.

 Original vintage designs with modern fit

-The brand saw the light of day in 2012, and we got our eyes open for the brand in 2014, where we fell in love with the authentic vintage style, and the beautiful and flattering models that we were convinced should just be found in Mondo Kaos' assortment.
+The brand saw the light of day in 2012, and we opened our eyes to the brand in 2014, when we fell in love with the authentic vintage style, and the beautiful and flattering models, which we were convinced just had to be found in Mondo Kaos' assortment.

 We're still just crazy about the clothes off The Seamstress of Bloomsbury due to the high quality of the clothes and fantastic fit, and of course also due to the brand's focus on original vintage designs.
 But how do you achieve that authenticity in pattern and design?

 The story goes back to 1939, when a young woman named Lilian Wells was apprenticed to one of Britain's leading high society tailors.
 Lilian showed great talent for both designing and sewing, and it was not long before she became a household name in the higher social strata at home and abroad - so well known that she was nicknamed 'The Seamstress of Bloomsbury'.

 Mike Stephens, who is the owner, designer and brain / heart behind The Seamstress of Bloomsbury, got to know Lilian as a young man.
 Mike was already in the fashion business with successful own company, and through his then producers, he got to know Lilian as she was their advisor for difficult patterns and clothing designs.